openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

 resources from the message queue and then begin the process of determining the appropriate node where the resource should reside.
-This process is done by applying a series of user-configurable filters against the available collection of nodes.schedulers design considerationsdesign considerations scheduling
+This process is done by applying a series of user-configurable filters against the available collection of nodes.

 There are currently two schedulers: ``nova-scheduler`` for virtual machines and ``cinder-scheduler`` for block storage volumes.
 Both